-- 16.1 The Board should be responsible for maintaining an on-going dialogue with shareholders and in particular, use AGMs or other general meetings to communicate with shareholders and encourage their participation. - 16.2 For each substantially separate issue at a general meeting, a separate resolution should be proposed by the chairman of that meeting.
+- 16.1 The Board should be responsible for maintaining an on-going dialogue with shareholders and in particular, use formal meetings (including general meetings) and other appropriate channels under the Company's shareholders' communication policy to communicate with shareholders and encourage their participation. - 16.2 For each substantially separate issue at a general meeting, a separate resolution should be proposed by the chairman of that meeting.
 The Company should avoid "bundling" resolutions unless they are interdependent and linked forming one significant proposal.
 Where the resolutions are "bundled", the Company should explain the reasons for and material implications of such "bundling" in the notice of the general meeting. - 16.3 The chairman of the Board should attend the AGM.
 He should also invite the chairmen of the Board committees, including but not limited to the Audit Committee, Remuneration Committee and Nomination Committee, to attend.
 In the event that any chairman of a committee is unable to attend, the chairman of the Board should invite another member of the relevant Board committee, or failing this the duly appointed delegate of the absent chairman of the Board committee, to attend.
-These persons should be available to answer shareholders' questions at the AGM. - 16.4 The chairman of a committee comprising the independent non-executive directors (to be convened as and when required) should also be available to answer questions at any general meeting to approve a connected transaction or any other transaction that requires independent shareholders' approval.
+These persons should be available to answer relevant shareholders' questions at the AGM. - 16.4 The chairman of a committee comprising the independent non-executive directors (to be convened as and when required) should also be available to answer questions at any general meeting to approve a connected transaction or any other transaction that requires independent shareholders' approval. - 16.5 Management should ensure that the Company's external auditor attends the AGM to answer questions about the conduct of the audit, the preparation and content of the auditor's report, the accounting policies and auditor independence. - 16.6 The Company should arrange for the notice to shareholders to be sent: